How to Become a Nurse in Illinois

 All accredited nursing programs are designed to equip graduates with the competencies to pass the NCLEX-RN.

-You can further prepare by reviewing the study resources offered by professional nursing organizations and educational service companies.
+It is highly recommended that you further prepare by reviewing the study resources offered by professional nursing organizations and educational service companies.
 These include study guides, practice tests and exams.

 You’ll receive your results from the ILDFPR approximately six weeks after taking the exam.